Undisputed championship (boxing): History

 A year later NYSAC along with European Boxing Union and BBBofC supported creation of the World Boxing Council.
 WBC was officially established on February 14, 1963, in Mexico City, Mexico by 11 countries (the U.S., Argentina, U.K., France, Mexico, Philippines, Panama, Chile, Peru, Venezuela and Brazil) that were invited by the President of Mexico Adolfo López Mateos to form an international organization to unify all commissions of the world to control the expansion of boxing.
 The reason for the move were concerns about WBA's alleged lack of desire to support professional boxing outside of the U.S..

 In April 1983, members of United States Boxing Association along with Robert W. Lee (a former WBA vice-president) voted to expand the organisation and form the USBA-International.
 The organization later changed the name to International Boxing Federation.
 The inaugural IBF heavyweight champion was Larry Holmes, who relinquished the WBC title to accept IBF's recognition, thus helping the newly formed organization to establish its legitimacy.
 The fragmentation of titles was thus increased.
 After some negotiations, the heavyweight title was unified in the heavyweight unification series, a series of coordinated bouts in 1986 and 1987, with Mike Tyson emerging as the first undisputed champion (WBA, WBC, and IBF) since Leon Spinks in 1978.
 The title was split again in 1992 when Riddick Bowe forfeited the WBC title.

-Another major sanctioning body, the World Boxing Organisation, was established in 1988 in San Juan, Puerto Rico by a group of local businessmen.
+Another major sanctioning body, the World Boxing Organization, was established in 1988 in San Juan, Puerto Rico by a group of local businessmen.
 At the beginnings, when most of the challengers for WBA, WBC, and IBF titles were Americans, WBO had a wider variety of countries, mainly European, represented in title bouts.
 Before the Klitschko Era, the United Kingdom tied the United States for most wins in WBO heavyweight title fights with eight.
+In 1997, WBO titlist Naseem Hamed was allowed to unify titles for the first time in WBO history; on February 8, he defeated Tom Johnson to become unified WBO and IBF featherweight champion.
 By 2001, the WBA was giving the same recognition to WBO champions as to WBA, WBC, and IBF champions.
 In 2004, the WBC began naming WBO champions on its ranking listings.
 The IBF did not recognise the WBO in May 2006, but was doing so by February 2007.
 Conversely, the WBO has been explicitly recognizing the other three sanctioning bodies since at least October 1, 2008.